Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Closing thoughts

-FDIC has enjoyed its time in the sun, delivering returns of c.36% YTD, but at current price levels, valuations are prohibitive (as per YCharts, FDIC currently trades at a weighted average PE of 35x), and don't reflect some of the macro risks in-store; the ETF also does not offer you any significant dividend yield that could mitigate any potential fall.
+FDIS has enjoyed its time in the sun, delivering returns of c.36% YTD, but at current price levels, valuations are prohibitive (as per YCharts, FDIS currently trades at a weighted average P/E of 35x), and don't reflect some of the macro risks in-store.
+The ETF also does not offer you any significant dividend yield that could mitigate any potential fall.
 I remain wary of further upside.
 Tread cautiously.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.